Gwindow/WhatAPI/Twinklebear Work Notes.md

 Related: Why do I not get the artist name when looking at a torrentgroup bookmark?
 It seems like a reasonable thing to expect to be returned in the API response, but it isn't there.

+#### Voting on Polls in the Forums
+It looks like we need to send some sort of post request, but what information do we need to send and to where?

 ## Questions:
 What should be done about html characters?
 Namely things such as